IOCCG/Protocol-3-Insitu-Radiometry/README.md

 ©2019 IOCCG

-Addendum to the Protocol added June 2024: [https://ioccg.org/wp-content/uploads/2024/06/joint-inter-agency-request-to-manufacturers_v4.pdf](Request to manufacturers of in situ and above-water spectral imaging radiometers in the UV, VIS and NIR range)
+Addendum to the Protocol added June 2024: [Request to manufacturers of in situ and above-water spectral imaging radiometers in the UV, VIS and NIR range](https://ioccg.org/wp-content/uploads/2024/06/joint-inter-agency-request-to-manufacturers_v4.pdf)